Ate329/To-doList/README.md

 # To-doList
-A simple To do list built with Python
+A simple to-do list with GUI built in Python